 Oh, and in case you’re wondering why I mentioned flamingos in the title, it’s because the event was in Orlando.
 So, ya know, flamingos.
 They were all over everything.

 They were also on the program (which I lost…ugh).
 But arguably the best flamingo was the giant inflatable one.
-I didn’t get a picture of it myself, but Olivia of Birds of a FIRE did get one.
+I didn’t get a picture of it myself, but Mr. 1500 days did get one.

 And as it turns out, some of the best conversations at FinCon were had that way.
 As someone who battles social anxiety daily, there is something about sitting inside a giant inflatable pink flamingo that just makes the anxiety melt away.